-Something new under the stars and moon and it's time for Green-belt to dance in tune.
+Something new under the stars and moon and it's time for Greenbelt to dance in tune.

-belt to dance in tune.
-Director Ben Goldfaden an-nounces that the Recreation De-partment is sponsoring street dancing to the latest recorded music.
+Director Ben Goldfaden announces that the Recreation Department is sponsoring street dancing to the latest recorded music.
 An amplifying system will be set up in Roy S. Braden's office window, overlooking the concrete plaza of the Shopping Center, over which will blare the juke music.